 A qualified lead is a prospect who matches a certain portion of your company’s ideal customer profile.
 How much and what aspects of that profile they match is where companies often run into problems.

 You see this is one of those definitions that sometimes changes depending on who you talk to.
 In inbound marketing, lead qualification not only includes lead characteristics like company size and budget but lead actions like engaging with web content or downloading content offers.

 There are a lot of factors here, so a qualified lead may be one thing to your marketing team and another to your sales team.
 This is why it is incredibly important to define qualified leads within your organization through lead scoring and other tools.

 Tell Me More

 Well to start with, there are multiple kinds of qualified leads.
-Generally we identify both Marketing Qualified Leads (MQLs) and Sales Qualified Leads (SQLs) as stages within the buyer’s journey.
+Generally, we identify both Marketing Qualified Leads (MQLs) and Sales Qualified Leads (SQLs) as stages of the buyer’s journey.
 An MQL is qualified enough to be directly marketed to, while an SQL is ready for sales communication.